keltia/octopress/source/_posts/2015-06-11-second-day-at-bsdcan-2015-devsummit.md

 Pictures
 --------

-Finaly was able to take one picture of our keynote speaker for tomorrow, Steve Bourne!
+I was able to finally take one picture of our keynote speaker for tomorrow, Steve Bourne!

 {% img http://assets.keltia.net/blog/blog-09160.jpg "Steve Bourne" "Steve Bourne" %}

 We took the usual group photo of all devsummit participants, I do not have the final picture yet but here is one of the some of us crossing the streets toward the place where it was done:

 {% img http://assets.keltia.net/blog/blog-09164.jpg "Crossing the street" "Crossing the street" %}

+Then Diane took pictures of David who took pictures of me taking pictures of Diane :)

+{% img http://assets.keltia.net/blog/blog-09166.jpg "Photo junkies" "Photo junkies" %}

 Devsummit — `libxo` WG
 ----------------------